ekkyarmandi/scraping-20k-shopify-websites/readme.md

 6. [Gather everything and write it out as excel (.xlsx) file](#step-6-write-to-excel-using-pandas)

 ### Step 1: Render HTML using Python Selenium
 I have tried to use `aiohttp` to render 20K websites at once, but it seems some websites with JavaScript can not rendered completely.
 That's why I rerender everything using python selenium instead.
-You can check everything on my code [here](html_renderer.py).
+You can check the code [here](html_renderer.py).

 ### Step 2: Look for "klaviyo" strings and collecting the websites social media accounts
 After the html rendered successfully.
 The next step I do is to looks for "klaviyo" strings and look for social media accounts from each the html using regular expresssion (link to github repo with monster regex). * I'm not really sure what is the strings accociated with, I should read more about that